rrnyquist/ebenezer/_Scripture/ESV/54_I_Timothy.md

 I hope to come to you soon, but I am writing these things to you so that, ^0314

-if I delay, you may know how one ought to behave in the household of God, which is the church of the living God, a pillar and buttress of the truth. ^0315
+if I delay, you may know how one ought to behave in the household of God, which is the church of the living God, a pillar and buttress of truth. ^0315

-Great indeed, we confess, is the mystery of godliness : He was manifested in the flesh, vindicated by the Spirit, seen by angels, proclaimed among the nations, believed on in the world, taken up in glory. ^0316
+Great indeed, we confess, is the mystery of godliness: He was manifested in the flesh, vindicated by the Spirit, seen by angels, proclaimed among the nations, believed on in the world, taken up in glory. ^0316

 Now the Spirit expressly says that in later times some will depart from the faith by devoting themselves to deceitful spirits and teachings of demons, ^0401